GermanKingYT/tcpshield-velocity/README.md

 - Only Velocity-Plugin
 - Without Config (Cloud System don't need something to configure)
 - Changed Logger to Log4j -> so cloudnet and other cloudsystems log info
+- We added an event, called InboundConnectionCheckEvent -> fired after a check

 TCPShield is the plugin for the same named DDoS mitigation service [TCPShield](https://tcpshield.com).